wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 Install and configure the Wazuh indexer nodes.

 #.
-Download the Wazuh installation assistant.
+Download the Wazuh installation script.

       .. code-block:: console

         # curl -sO https://packages.wazuh.com/|WAZUH_CURRENT_MINOR|/wazuh-install.sh

 #.
-Run the assistant with the option ``--wazuh-indexer`` and the node name to install and configure the Wazuh indexer.
+Run the Wazuh installation script with the option ``--wazuh-indexer`` and the node name to install and configure the Wazuh indexer.
 The node name must be the same one used in ``config.yml`` for the initial configuration, for example, ``node-1``.

       .. note:: Make sure that a copy of ``wazuh-install-files.tar``, created during the initial configuration step, is placed in your working directory.